yolabingo/django-cloud-provider-regions/README.md

 This app provides the following models:
 - `CloudProvider`: Cloud provider names - currently `AWS` or `GCP`
-- `Region`: Cloud regions
+- `CloudRegion`: Cloud regions
-- `AvailabilityZone`: Availability zones within a region
+- `CloudAvailabilityZone`: Availability zones within a region

 Each region and AZ has 4 name versions, with "short" versions removing all dashes.